AlexErdei73/physics-engine/README.md

 > **Caution\*** This project is for people, who know well the basic
 > trigonometry.

-There is an incline, which has 30degrees with the horizontal direction.
+There is an incline, which has 30 degrees with the horizontal direction.
 How far the mass point goes on the incline when its initial speed is 3m/s?
 How high it gets when it turns back?
 How much is the magnitude of its acceleration and the sum of the forces effect it?
 How much is the normal force?
 The friction is negligible and the mass of the point is 0.1kg.

 Let's first do a calculation and we can verify it by a simulation.
-The sum of forces is:\
+The sum of forces is:

 $$
 F=mgsin\alpha
 $$

-In this case it's:\
+In this case it's:

 $$
 F = 0.1 \times 9.81 \times sin 30=0.4905N